hakbar0/NC-NEWS-Back-Front-End/README.md

 Voting(Future work): Able to have authentication, possibly with GitHub, so a user can only vote once.

-Form issues: Note forms feedback is minimal and is done within the html form itself.
+Form issues: Forms feedback is minimal and is done within the html form itself.
 So, it will force you to at least atempt to fill the form in.

 Form issues(Future work): Have a helpful form.
 Describing exactly what is wrong by giving the user live feedback.

-Finally, due to Firebase being a non-relational database seeding for tests was harder than expected.
+Finally, due to Firebase being a non-relational database, seeding for tests was harder than expected.
 This meant, I had to hardcode an array of excising unique ID's and randomly pick one and generate comments randomly.
 Hence, I didn't reseed for tests.

 ### Outcome

 The application was useful and nicely presented.
 This worked well on both desktop and mobile.
 The major learning outcome for me was integrating the backend and frontend.
 As normally we would have designed both parts separately or be it by working on separate teams.
-But by working on both it allowed me to see the bigger picture.
+But by working on both, it allowed me to see the bigger picture.

 Note: If I were to do an application like this again, I would pick a relational database like MongoDB.
-As it would allows tests to be easier, i.e seeding database.
+As it would allow tests to be easier, i.e seeding database.

 ## Authors